-We keep a working selection of local and branded women's fabrics on the bolts at our atelier.
-The collection below sits in the 300–800 THB per metre range, which we've found to be the sweet spot of quality and value for everyday and semi-formal dresses.
+We keep a working selection of local and branded dressmaking fabrics on the bolts at our atelier, chosen for how they sew, drape and survive real Bangkok wear.
+The collection below sits in the 300-800 THB per metre range, which we've found to be the sweet spot of quality and value for everyday and semi-formal dresses.

 For premium cloth, we also stock imported brands like Holland & Sherry, Officine Paladino, Drago, Fox Brothers, Dormeuil, and Vitale Barberis Canonico.
 Those are the ones we'd suggest for formal suits, overcoats, and luxury pieces where the cloth is doing most of the work.